 Yes!
 Just like chocolate chip cookie dough, this is a freezer-friendly dessert.
 Furthermore, you can bake and then freeze it.
 Another option, you can freeze, thaw, and then bake it.

-If you have a regular pie crust instead of the deep-dish, reduce the chocolate chips and pecans.
+If you have a regular pie crust instead of a deep dish, reduce the chocolate chips and pecans.
 Therefore, you need 2/3 cup chocolate chips and 2/3 cup chopped pecans.

 Additionally, reduce the cooking time to 27 to 30 minutes.